PatrykKaczmarek/KeyboardLayoutGuide/README.md

 # KeyboardLayoutGuide

+> [!IMPORTANT]
+> Apple introduced in iOS 15 own version of [KeyboardLayoutGuide](https://developer.apple.com/documentation/uikit/keyboards_and_input/adjusting_your_layout_with_keyboard_layout_guide).
+Please use it instead.
+This approach supports at least iOS 11+ and was developed much earlier than the official API.

 **This repository is part of [Introduction To Missing Keyboard Layout Guide](https://www.netguru.com/codestories/introduction-to-missing-keyboard-layout-guide) code story.
 Read it for more information.**